textileio/go-threads/README.md

 ## Security

-ThreadsDB is still under heavy development and no part of it should be used before a thorough review of the underlying code and an understanding APIs and protocols may change rapidly.
+ThreadDB is still under heavy development and no part of it should be used before a thorough review of the underlying code and an understanding APIs and protocols may change rapidly.
 There may be coding mistakes, and the underlying protocols may contain design flaws.
 Please [let us know](mailto:contact@textile.io) immediately if you have discovered a security vulnerability.

 Please also read the [security note](https://github.com/ipfs/go-ipfs#security-issues) for [go-ipfs](https://github.com/ipfs/go-ipfs).

 ## Background

-ThreadsDB is an implementation of the database described in the paper entitled [_A protocol & event-sourced database for decentralized user-siloed data_](https://docsend.com/view/gu3ywqi).
+ThreadDB is an implementation of the database described in the paper entitled [_A protocol & event-sourced database for decentralized user-siloed data_](https://docsend.com/view/gu3ywqi).

-Go to [the docs](https://docs.textile.io/) for more about the motivations behind ThreadsDB and Textile.
+Go to [the docs](https://docs.textile.io/) for more about the motivations behind ThreadDB and Textile.

 ## Install

-ThreadsDB has two distinct layers:
+ThreadDB has two distinct layers:

 -   ***`db`***:  The database layer is a document store, which internally leverages the `net` API.
 Most applications will only interface with this layer.
 -   ***`net`***: The network layer maintains and orchestrates append-only event logs between network participants.
 Some applications, like event logging, may choose to rely on this layer directly.